-Improvements have been identified to ensure consistency and accuracy of reporting in the future.
-We have provided clearer guidance to project teams on the categorisation of base and enhancement activity, including decision trees to support the identification of the correct category prior to the project being set up in our system.
+We provide clear guidance to project teams on the categorisation of base and enhancement activity, including decision trees to support the identification of the correct category prior to the project being set up in our system.
 We have introduced additional review and approval processes to project documentation to validate the selected category on the system and have implemented additional review processes for tables within the APR.

-Overheads are now also allocated between base and enhancement expenditure.
+Overheads are allocated between base and enhancement expenditure.
 Using data from our Oracle Financials system, where each Project is coded to the appropriate base or enhancement category in line with the Business Plan and determination, overheads are then allocated on a pro-rata basis between base and enhancement.

-1.6 Planned changes to accounting methodology for 2023/24
+1.6 Planned changes to accounting methodology for 2025/26

-Updates to reporting tables that will be consulted on during 2024/25 will be implemented into our 2024/25 reporting.
+Updates to reporting tables that will be consulted on during 2024/25 will be implemented into our 2025/26 reporting.